srgokribb/Rifdock-Total-Setup/README.md

     # ls
     bin/ include/ lib/ share/

-- You can see the new direictory named as "hdf" is generated.
+- You can see the new directory named as "hdf" is generated.
 At the lowest location of the directory, there are "bin", "include", "lib", "and "Share".
 - "bin" directory: Executables
 - "include" directory: Header files
 - "lib" directory: Library files and linkers(.so)
 - **Caution: You need to check whether there are the files which have the same names with the HDF5 library files in the directory to finally install your files (/usr/local/bin /include /lib).
-If there are some files which could be overwitten, backup the previous files to the other directory and continue to the next step.
+If there are some files which could be overwritten, backup the previous files to the other directory and continue to the next step.
 It is important not to destroy your previous environments and avoid any fatal mistakes.**

 #### (4) Copy the files to proper directory. /usr/local/bin/ user/local/include/ usr/local/lib/
     # cd bin